-Two Yale College graduates, Gifford Pinchot and Henry S. Graves, establish the Yale Forest School and pioneer forest management in the United States.
+Two Yale College graduates, Gifford Pinchot and Henry S. Graves, establish the Yale Forest School and pioneer forest management in the programs, a sustainable food project, and more.

 Alumnus Aldo Leopold's seminal A Sand County Almanac is published.

 Yale College launches the Environmental Studies major.